Celebrating 100 years as Church of the Epiphany!

 For: the Pygmy Ministry, Fr.
 Charles & Alice their principal.

-For: Fr.
-Dan, our supply Priest, and Rev. John, our Deacon
+For: Rev. Michele, Priest-in-Charge, and Rev. John, Deacon

 Opportunities!